flatironinstitute/kbucket/README.md

 Once kbucket-host is running, and assuming we are connected to a hub within the KBucket network, the files in this directory can be accessed from any computer on the internet via http/https.
 However, one piece of information is needed in order to locate and download any particular file: the SHA-1 hash of the file.
 Much like a magnet link for torrent, this serves as the universal locator for that file.
 This file hash is contained (along with some other information) in the .prv file.

-To create a .prv file, simply execute
+You can download .prv files corresponding to files in your share via the web interface mentioned above, or to create a .prv file on your local computer, simply execute

 ```
 kb-prv-create /path/to/data/directory/file1.dat file1.dat.prv